Curriculum-Guided Layer Scaling for Language Model Pretraining: Method

 \paragraph{Curriculum Learning.} To construct a pretraining curriculum, we organize documents into progressively harder splits, beginning with simpler and more structured samples before introducing more complex, diverse, and noisier data.
 Let \( \mathcal{D}_i \) represent the dataset used at stage \( i \), where \( |\mathcal{D}_i| \) is the number of tokens.
 We first segment our pretraining dataset into easy, medium, and hard components $\mathcal{D}_{\text{Easy}}, \mathcal{D}_{\text{Medium}}$ and $\mathcal{D}_{\text{Hard}}$.
 Then, the data distribution for stage \( i \) can be expressed as a mixture of the easy, medium, and hard components with mixture weights $(p_i, q_i, r_i), p_i + q_i + r_i = 1$:

-The mixture weights $(p_i, q_i, r_i)$ are adjusted to balance difficulty at each stage, as shown in Figure \ref{intro}.
+The mixture weights $(p_i, q_i, r_i)$ are adjusted to balance each stage's difficulty, as shown in Figure \ref{intro}.

 \paragraph{Layer Expansion.} In parallel with a structured curriculum, we expand the model's capacity at each stage by incrementally adding transformer layers.
 Beginning with a shallow model (e.g., 6 layers), we train on simpler datasets before transferring the learned weights to a larger model with additional layers.
-Let \( \mathbf{\Theta}^{(i)} \) represent the parameters of the model at stage \( i \), where \( \mathbf{\Theta}^{(i)}_{1:k} \) corresponds to the parameters of the first \( k \) non-embedding layers.
+Let \( \mathbf{\Theta}^{(i)} \) denote the parameters of the model at stage \( i \), and \( \mathbf{\Theta}^{(i)}_{1:k} \) the parameters of the first \( k \) non-embedding layers.
 Then, at stage \( i+1 \), the parameters are initialized as:

-where \( \mathbf{\Theta}_{k+1:n}^{\text{random}} \) represents the newly added, randomly initialized layers.
-Following the results of \citet{Kumar2022Fine-TuningOut-of-Distribution}, training is then performed in two phases: \begin{enumerate} \item \textbf{Initialization phase:} the new parameters $\mathbf{\Theta}_{k+1:n}^{\text{random}}$ are trained, while all other layers are frozen; that is, the embedding layer $\Theta^{(i)}_{\text{embed}}$, previous non-embedding layers $\mathbf{\Theta}^{(i)}_{1:k}$, normalization layer $\Theta^{(i)}_{\text{norm}}$, and language modeling head $\Theta^{(i)}_{\text{lm}}$ are all kept frozen. \item \textbf{Full tuning phase:} all parameters in \( \mathbf{\Theta}^{(i+1)} \) are optimized. \end{enumerate} This approach aims to ensure that the representations learned in prior layers are effectively utilized and not overwritten when the model size is increased.
-This progression is also illustrated in Figure \ref{intro}.
+where \( \mathbf{\Theta}_{k+1:n}^{\text{random}} \) represents the newly added, randomly initialized layers, and $\circ$ denotes concatenation of parameter groups corresponding to the different components of the model.
+Following the results of \citet{Kumar2022Fine-TuningOut-of-Distribution}, training is then performed in two phases: \begin{enumerate}[topsep=0pt,leftmargin=4mm,itemsep=0pt,partopsep=0pt,parsep=2pt] \item \textbf{Initialization phase:} the new parameters $\mathbf{\Theta}_{k+1:n}^{\text{random}}$ are trained, while all other layers are frozen; that is, the embedding layer $\Theta^{(i)}_{\text{embed}}$, previous non-embedding layers $\mathbf{\Theta}^{(i)}_{1:k}$, normalization layer $\Theta^{(i)}_{\text{norm}}$, and language modeling head $\Theta^{(i)}_{\text{lm}}$ are all kept frozen. \item \textbf{Full tuning phase:} all parameters in \( \mathbf{\Theta}^{(i+1)} \) are optimized. \end{enumerate} This approach aims to ensure that the representations learned in prior layers are effectively utilized and not overwritten when the model size is increased.
+This progression is illustrated in Figure \ref{intro}.
+In practice, we find that CGLS performs well with a simple default configuration across model scales: initializing with half the final depth ($N_1= N/2$), allocating more compute to later stages (e.g., 20/20/20/40\%), and dedicating 20\% of each stage to new-layer initialization.
+We use this configuration throughout most experiments.